AWS

 • By stopping the DB although you are not paying for DB hours you are still paying for Provisioned IOPs

-• Do not confuse Enhanced Monitoring feature with Detailed Monitoring of EC2.
+Do not confuse feature with of EC2.